javialsal/playpal/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Final web development bootcamp project built from scratch.
+Final web development bootcamp project built from scratch with Ruby on Rails.
+The project was carried out during two weeks in which I also learned the team methodologies by working with three other students.

 ## Built With